In the question of if we still need feminism

 People have different understanding and different interpretations of the word feminism.
 Of course the meaning is individual to the person in question.
 It could be described as something along the lines of equality of the sexes.
 Not only in as having the same opportunity and level of fairness in choice, but as in being able to do so being a woman.
 Not being a woman, pretending to be a man.
 Simply put, some say that feminism is the radical notion that women are people to.
 It may be easier and more useful to describe what is often associated with it, but very far from it.

 So, feminism is not selfish fulfillment by career women and professionals looking to gain status in a company or an industry.
 The main objective is equality, for everyone.
 It’s against the type of prejudice, judgement and discrimination which is held by being a woman.
-The boundaries around where feminism starts and where other equal rights subjects start is quite gray, and often issues with discrimination quite commonly also cross paths with discrimination against people based on class, race, sexuality, disability, age and so on.
+The boundaries around where feminism starts and where other equal rights subjects start is quite gray, and often issues with discrimination quite commonly also cross paths with discrimination against people based on class, race, gender, disability, age and so on.
 Feminism is not only for women, but for everyone as it’s parallel to equality for each individual, as an individual.

 Our Social Experiment

 The only matter in hand that has not been addressed is that of valid results that do not sway the objective criteria that have been placed on the findings.
 To this effect it will be necessary to employ a higher number of inverse relationships that lock in the correct level of higher class 3 results.
 This should be monitored at every level to ensure that what has been created is a first class delivery of higher level research.
 This should be apparent to all observers and any organization inspecting the risk element of this type of project.
+But why does it all sound so academic.
+Well actually it isn’t!
+The real answer is that it is the male dominated workplace that is the attraction in an effort to create a balance.

 But what about the Greater Impact?